open-xchange/appsuite-middleware/documentation/components/drivemail.md

 Whenever such a mail is sent, an according folder is created in Drive module located under a special folder named according to selected [display name](#display-name).
 The name of the new folder is aligned to the mail's subject.
 All file attachments that are supposed to be available via the mail are put into that folder and a share link is created for that folder.
 That share link (along-side with other information) is prepended to the mail's text content.

+# Replaces the "publish on exceeded quota" feature

+"Drive Mail" is a replacement for the former "publish on exceeded quota" feature.
+Setups which use the "publish on exceeded quota" feature need to be aware of

+ * The ``uploadquota`` and ``uploadquotaperfile`` now do no more act as threshold, which controls when auto-publishing kicks-in.
+Those quota limitations do specify the user's upload limits.
+Regardless if a "Drive Mail" is composed or not.
+Hence, those settings need to be set to reasonable values
+ * Existing Drive folders and Drive documents are not removed
+ * Auto-deleting of expired published Drive documents does no more happen

 # Installation
 This feature is included in ``open-xchange-core`` package.
 Thus, no additional packages are required being installed.